 I’ve grown quite tired of getting this response, so I broke down and signed up for it.
 Truthfully, we should all have dopunsko.
 Let’s start from the beginning.

-What is dopunsko?
+What is dopunsko health insurance?

 Dopunsko is a supplemental health insurance policy above and beyond your regular health insurance.
 If you have only the state health insurance through HZZO, you’ll still be required to make a co-payment in the following situations: